 There are also 5 pic quality options to choose from, ranging from VGA (30fps) to 8MP (15fps), a self-timer and few editing options.
 Just keep in mind to hold your iPhone steady to get the best results possible.

 To transfer recorded videos from iPhone to your PC, you will need to re-encode them.
-See here how to do this.
+See here how to convert MOV to MP4 here.

 All in all, Slow Shutter is a great app for creative photographers who want to catch night moments.